 We’ve taken many flights with our boys over the past three years.
 With each flight we learn something new about baby/toddler travel.
 On our trip to New Brunswick last month we decided to bring our baby car seat on the plane.
 It was a gamble.
 What if he doesn’t want to sit in the car seat, then what?

-Given the last two flights with Connor, we had to try something new.
+Given the experience we had with Connor on our most recent flights, we had to try something new.

 We had a 5 hour flight to Toronto, followed by a 2 hour flight to Saint John, New Brunswick with a layover in between.
-Not ideal with a squirmy toddler.
+Not an ideal flight path for a squirmy toddler.

 Up until this trip to New Brunswick, we have not purchased a seat for Connor.

 Statistics prove that the safest place for a baby on an airplane is in a secure car seat.
 We understand the risks but chose to hold him on our lap instead.
 We did this to save the cost of a 4th seat.
 It’s not the most convenient way to fly, but saving $500-$1,000 per trip is a big deal.

 We purchase 3 seats together, which usually gives us the entire row.
 In the past, this was enough room.
 Braydon and Connor would take turns with the 3rd seat, but it was mostly occupied by big brother Braydon.

 This system worked fine… until Connor learned to walk.

 In our experience, the most difficult age to fly has been between the ages of 12 and 24 months old.
 At this age, we found them both to be difficult to reason with.
 It’s an age where negotiating with snacks and toys has little impact.

 It’s also the age when they both started to walk, making it extra hard to keep them in their seats.
 They did not understand why they could not run around and why they were stuck in their seats for hours at a time.
 Tears and crying happen.